programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ### Stanza:

 Stanza was built with multilingual support in mind from the start, and working with text in different languages feels very intuitive and natural with the library’s syntax.
-Running a pipeline on a text is extremely simple, and allows you to access various aspects of a text—for example, parts-of-speech and lemmas—with minimal coding.
+Running a pipeline on a text allows you to access various aspects of a text--for example, parts-of-speech and lemmas--with minimal coding.

 While often slower than NLTK and spaCy, [Stanza](https://stanfordnlp.github.io/stanza/#getting-started) has language models that are not accessible through the other libraries.
 The package contains pretrained neural models supporting [70 languages](https://stanfordnlp.github.io/stanza/models.html#human-languages-supported-by-stanza).
 A full list of its models can be viewed [on StanfordNLP's Github](https://stanfordnlp.github.io/stanza/performance.html), and more information on its pipelines is available [on a related page](https://stanfordnlp.github.io/stanza/neural_pipeline.html).
 Stanza's pipelines are built with neural network components trained on multilingual corpora, meaning they have used machine learning algorithms trained on annotated text rather than parameter-based approaches to NLP (e.g., comparing words in a text to a predefined dictionary).
+For example: if performing part-of-speech tagging on a text, the algorithms will generate their own tags based on predictions trained on a large corpus of pre-tagged text, taking in mind the context of each word (e.g., its position in relation to other words in the sentence).
+A paramater-based approach, on the other hand, would look up each term in a predefined dictionary and output its tag, ignoring the context of the word within the broader text.

 Documentation for Stanza is only available in English.
 For more information, please consult [this paper](https://aclanthology.org/2020.acl-demos.14/) on Stanza.

 To summarize, all three packages can be very effective tools for analyzing a text in a non-English language (or multiple languages), and it’s worth investigating each package’s syntax and capabilities to see which one best suits your individual needs for a given project.

 ## Developing Python Code for Multilingual Text Analysis
-During the coding portion of the lesson, you will take an excerpt of text from Leo Tolstoy's _War and Peace_ (1869) in the original Russian, which contains a substantial amount of French text, and show how to split it into sentences, detect the language of each sentence, and perform some simple analysis methods on the text.
+During the coding portion of the lesson, you will take an excerpt of text from Leo Tolstoy's _War and Peace_ (1869) in the original Russian, which contains a substantial amount of French text, and show how to split it into sentences, detect the language of each sentence, and perform some analysis methods on the text.
 The text file we will be using contains an excerpt from the first book of the novel, and was sourced from Wikipedia.
 This is the only textual resource you'll need to go through the lesson, and it can be downloaded [from the Programming Historian Github](https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/analyzing-multilingual-text-nltk-spacy-stanza/war-and-peace-excerpt.txt).
 If you would like to follow along in a Jupyter notebook, the code below is included in the notebook [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/analyzing-multilingual-text-nltk-spacy-stanza/analyzing-multilingual-text-nltk-spacy-stanza.ipynb).

 If you would like to work through the lesson without loading the text file, you can use the following text as a string instead: